tomsWebConsulting/twcsl/v7.1/Move Page Last Footer Section to First/README.md

   Website > Pages > Website Tools > Custom CSS.

 * Add code from file **[move page last footer section to first.html][3]** to Page Settings > Advanced > Page Header Code Injection for the page.
-Please see [per-page code injection][4].
+Refer to [Per-page code injection][4] for details.

 ## Make a Donation